Mistakes suck. Errors do, too.

 Errors and mistakes.
 There is a saying: “Life has taken you down a different road, and your GPS is broken.”

-One of the myths I believed about myself, deep into my grown-up-hood, was that I had incredibly good timing.
+One of my myths I believed about myself, deep into my grown-up-hood, was that I had incredibly good timing.
 (Pretend editor: Adverb alert.)
 When it was time to make a life decision, even if that decision was to not make a decision at all, I made it (or did not make it), decisively and without looking back.
 (Pretend editor: Adverb again.)
 As I said, this is actually a myth.
-One I chose to believe in such a way that it felt like neither a belief nor my choice.

 I do not have many specific “MacGyver”-type incidents of situational brilliance in my life, not yet anyway.
 More often than not, my mouth has talked me into increased trouble instead of rescue me, like the time when I talked a New York State Trooper into giving me a ticket.
 (He did not, because paperwork.
-And to spite me and my selfish need to complain.
-I am grateful for this … now.)
+And to spite me.
+I am grateful—now.)
 And I am not a physically resourceful person.
 My relationship with the natural word of objects and things is that of a reluctant participant, one who breaks unbreakable things and walks into street signs.

 I attempted to “strong and silent” my way through it as if I was confident that there was a something better on another side of a tunnel that saw me traveling through it in private and secret terror.